RevelDigital/reveldigital-client-library/README.md

 #   required: Make this prefence mandatory, must have a value
 #   depends: The visibility of this preference depends on other preferences.
 This requires the name
 #     of the dependent preference along with a list of values.
 Condition types can include
 #     any_of, all_of, none_of.
-Nested depends conditions are also possible.
+Nested depends conditions are also supported.
 #
 prefs:
   - name: myStringPref